-Environment Planet Earth Extinction Empathy Tattoos Commemorate Less Charismatic Species By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 ©.
+Environment Planet Earth Extinction Empathy Tattoos Commemorate Less Charismatic Species By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 ©.
 Samantha Dempsey Share Twitter Pinterest Email Planet Earth Conservation Weather Outdoors Most of our readers will know how polar bears are threatened by global warming and that elephants populations are shrinking because of ivory poaching.
 But did you know that the St. Helena giant earwig, the longest earwig species, hasn't been seen alive since 1967? © Samantha DempseyIllustrator Samantha Dempsey wanted to bring attention to the un-charismatic creatures that have gone extinct.
 She created species empathy tattoos, which are temporary tattoos to honor animals that have disappeared.
 Her work combines the tradition of memorial tattoos with the exquisite detail one might find in an illustrated field guide.
 Dempsey was motivated to create the tattoos while studying genetic diversity.
 "Everyone hears about the giant panda's plight, but I came to realize that you never hear about the ugly animals," Dempsey said.
 "They are all equally important for the planet's biodiversity." © Samantha DempseyThe series commemorates the St. Helena giant earwig, the oblong rock snail and a species of shrimp that once lived in the drainage basin of the Los Angeles River.
 Dempsey said that while it was important to her to find animals that most would consider ugly, each creature still has something that attracted her, like the earwig's big pincers and the shrimps curling antennae.
 She adds that each animal "is beautiful in its importance to the biosphere."
 Still in its concept phase, Dempsey printed a small run of temporary tattoos and handed them out at a farmer's market.
 They proved to be very popular.
 "They were gone within first 20 minutes," she said. © Samantha DempseyThe project also includes posters, which feature models wearing the tattoos.
 Dempsey is now looking for a partner that can help her print more posters and tattoos.
 She would also like to design commemorations for other species from overlooked habitats, such as "deep sea hot springs or other places that we don't pay attention to." © Samantha DempseyDempsey is a recent graduate of RISD's illustration program, and has a minor is science communication.
 She hopes to continue working on environmental projects.
 See more of her work here.